 There are all kinds of ways you can go about getting the wording for your company values.
 You can go for ‘quick and dirty’, formal and expensive, or land anywhere in between on that spectrum.
 Some things you’ll need to consider:

 - Who do you want involved in the process?
-Does your company do things top-down or involve absolutely everyone in the decision-making process?

 How much of a process and framework you want to build around the process really depends on how the company is already doing things.

 Assess how the company runs now